Our pick of the best kitchen gadgets we’ve tested will help you kit out your kitchen with the most useful, reliable gadgets money can buy.

 - Nylon/Silicone Spoon with detachable probe

-- Accurate to nearest tenth of a degree
+- Digital temperature reading, accurate to nearest tenth of a degree

 - Measurement range: -40 to 250 degrees C